Small Area Estimation with Spatially Varying Natural Exponential Families: Simulation studies

-We finally investigate the finite sample performance of MSE estimator developed in Section \ref{sec:SV-mse}.
-Similarly to the previous studies, we considered both Poisson-gamma and binomial-beta models.
-We assume there are $m=50$ areas divided into five groups with equal number of areas.
-The area-specific constant $n_i$ are the same for areas within the same group.
-We used $(10,15,20,25,30)$ for the group patterns of $n_i$.
+Finally, we investigate the finite sample performance of the MSE estimators developed in Section \ref{sec:SV-mse}.
+Like the previous studies, we consider both the Poisson--gamma and binomial--beta models with spatially varying parameters.
+Both for Poisson and binomial observations, we consider scenario (I) explained in Section \ref{sec:comp1} as the data generating process.
+The coordinates $\u_i=(u_{1i},u_{i2})$ were generated from the uniform distribution on $(0,1)\times (0,1)$, and covariates $x_i$, from the uniform distribution on $(-1,1)$.
+For the number of the areas $m$, we consider three situations $m = 30, 50$ and $80$.
+In each scenario, we divide $m$ areas into 5 groups and set different values of $n_i \in \{ 10, 15, 20, 25, 30 \}$ for the group patterns of $n_i$.

-The coordinate $\u_i=(u_{1i},u_{i2})$ were generated from the uniform distribution on $(0,1)\times (0,1)$ and covariate $x_i$ from the uniform distribution on $(-1,1)$.
-In both Poisson-gamma (\ref{PG}) and binomial-beta (\ref{BB}) models, we set the true hyperparameters as $\beta_0(\u_i)=u_{1i}-u_{2i}-1$, $\beta_1(\u_i)=\sqrt{u_{1i}^2+u_{2i}^2}$ and $\nu(\u_i)=30\exp(u_{1i}+u_{2i}-1)$.
-We first simulated the MSE (\ref{SVEB:sim-mse}) based on $R=100$ simulation runs, which are used as the true values of MSE in each area.
-For estimating these true MSEs, we used the bias-corrected MSE estimator given in (\ref{spMSE}) with $B=100$ bootstrap samples.
-For comparison, we also considered the naive estimator (\ref{nMSE}) which has considerable bias when $m$ is not sufficiently large.
-Based on $S=100$ iterations, we calculated the percentage relative bias (RB) and coefficient of variation (CV), which are defined as
+We first simulate the MSEs (\ref{SVEB:sim-mse}) based on $R=1000$ simulation runs, which are used as the true values of the MSE in each area.
+For estimating these true MSEs, we used estimators given in Section \ref{sec:SV-mse}: the naive estimator $\widehat{\text{MSE}}_i^\textrm{N}$ and the bootstrap estimator $\widehat{\text{MSE}}_i^\textrm{B}$ with $B=200$ bootstrap samples.
+Based on $S=100$ iterations, we calculate the percentage relative bias (RB) and coefficient of variation (CV), which are respectively defined as

-where $\widehat{\rm MSE}_i^{(s)}$ is the MSE estimate in the $s$th iteration and ${\rm MSE}_i$ is the true value.
-In Table \ref{tab:mse-sim}, we report the averaged values of RB and CV within the same groups.
-It is noted that RB and CV of the naive MSE estimator are represented by RBN and CVN, respectively.
-From Table \ref{tab:mse-sim}, it is revealed that the naive MSE estimator has the serious negative bias even when $m=50$, which comes from the characteristics that the naive MSE estimator ignores the variability in estimating unknown hyperparameters.
-On the other hand, the bias-corrected MSE estimator provides relatively accurate estimates in terms of both RB and CV owing to the bootstrap bias correction.